kevinabrahamwilson-41/kimura/README.md

-# PQC Secure P2P File Transfer Protocol
+# PQC Secure Centralised File Transfer Protocol

-> **Post-Quantum Secure, Peer-to-Peer File Transfer Protocol**
+> **Post-Quantum Secure, Centralised File Transfer Protocol**

-A fully peer-to-peer file transfer protocol designed to remain secure against classical and quantum adversaries.
+A fully centralised file transfer protocol designed to remain secure against classical and quantum adversaries.
 The protocol combines post-quantum cryptography for authentication and key exchange with high-performance symmetric encryption for data transfer.

 ---

 ## 1. Overview

-This project implements a **Post-Quantum Secure Peer-to-Peer (P2P) File Transfer Protocol** that enables two peers to securely exchange files over an untrusted network.
+This project implements a **Post-Quantum Secure Centralised File Transfer Protocol** that enables two peers to securely exchange files over an untrusted network.

 Unlike traditional TLS-based systems, this protocol is designed from the ground up using **NIST-selected post-quantum primitives**, making it resistant to both classical and quantum attacks.